yzlnew/dotfiles/README.md

 - I use [Sarasa-Gothic](https://github.com/be5invis/Sarasa-Gothic) on Windows and FantasqueSansMono on macOS.
 A Nerd-Font is needed to make plugin like `vim-devicons` and `vim-airline` look right.
-- You need to compile YCM first, which is a pain on Windows.
+- ~~You need to compile YCM first, which is a pain on Windows.~~ Life is short, use coc.nvim.
 And make sure `python` is visible to vim on Windows.
 - Use [Scoop](https://github.com/lukesampson/scoop) to install vim and anything else on Windows.